Print Page

 Attribution/Source(s):

-This peer reviewed publication titled FEMA 2023 National Household Survey on Disaster Preparedness Statistics was chosen for publishing by Disabled World's editors due to its relevance to the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by FEMA (United States): Federal Emergency Management Agency and published 2023/12/29.
-For further details or clarifications, you can contact FEMA (United States): Federal Emergency Management Agency directly at fema.gov Disabled World does not provide any warranties or endorsements related to this article.
+This peer reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
+Originally authored by FEMA (United States): Federal Emergency Management Agency, and published on 2023/12/29, the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, FEMA (United States): Federal Emergency Management Agency can be contacted at fema.gov.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Page Information, Citing and Disclaimer